 The galley kitchen design is a functional kitchen design that enables you to easily reach all the areas of your kitchen with minimal walking distance.
-It provides a great layout for bench top space and ample cabinets, the galley kitchen design is a contemporary and modern that is the first choice of many chefs.
+It provides a great layout for bench top space and ample cabinets and is a contemporary and modern design that is the first choice of many chefs.

 Basic Dimensions Of A Galley Kitchen

-1. Length: A galley kitchen can be of any length and you can utilize the available space more efficiently by dividing your galley kitchen into multiple work zones.
+1. Length: This type of kitchen can be of any length and you can utilize the available space more efficiently by dividing your kitchen into multiple work zones.
 The maximum length of each work zone should be 8 feet.

 2. Width: The optimal distance between countertops is 4-5 feet, but in single occupancy kitchens a distance of 3 feet can be used.